kevinhng86/faiNumber-Fortran/benchmark.md

 did show to operate at almost similar or as the same speed as the benchmark score below.

+This is a general benchmark, and is for version 1n.0.0.f

 ###### CPU: AMD® A10-7800 radeon r7, 12 compute cores 4c+8g × 4
 ###### OS: Ubuntu 18.04.1 LTS
 ###### Compiler: gfortran 8